 File Transfers¶

-1 Job is a generic term within accsyn, covering transfers, deliveries, compute, etc.
+1 Job is a base entity in accsyn, covering transfers, deliveries, streams, compute jobs, and queues.

 Query¶